-We require three letters of recommendation from individuals qualified to assess your promise of success in a graduate program (e.g. college or university faculty, individuals at research or other scholarly institutions, teaching assistants, etc.).
-Your letter writers are able to upload their letters to your online university application.
+We require three letters of recommendation from individuals qualified to assess your promise of success in a graduate program (e.g., college or university faculty, individuals at research or other scholarly institutions, teaching assistants, etc.).
+Your letter writers can upload their letters to your online university application.

 5. GRE Scores